Beatrix Potter (1866–1943)

 My paper was read at the Linnean Society and ‘well received’ according to Mr. Massee, but they say it requires more work in it before it is printed.

-Unfortunately, because she withdrew the paper and did not return an amended version for publication, we do not know what happened to it.
-No known copy of the manuscript exists.
+Unfortunately, because she withdrew the paper and did not return an amended version for publication, we do not hold any version of it in our archives.

 The V&A Museum library holds many Potter illustrations of germinating spores, and other stunningly accurate mycological drawings are held in the wonderful Armitt Museum in Ambleside, Cumbria, north of Potter’s home at Hill Top.
 These drawings illuminate the scale of her talent as a botanical artist; their accuracy meant that they were actually used to identify fungi.
 Without her paper we can’t speculate on her potential scientific career, but her illustrations show that she was driven, analytical and observed specimens in infinitesimal detail.
 She dared to bring her own ideas to the ‘professional’ table during a time where women were not always seen as equal—an incredible part of her legacy.